Can you meet my other photographic needs?

-Yes of course.
+Yes, definitely.
 Photography is no different to any other industry, wherein professionals tend to specialise in one field or another.
-My interest, background and training is in architectural however please don’t hesitate to talk to me about your ‘other’ photographic needs – I’d like to think I could help.
+My interest, background and training is in architectural photography, however please don’t hesitate to talk to me about your ‘other’ photographic needs – I can absolutely help.

 How do you charge for your architectural photography?

 Pricing will vary, depending on the scope of your needs and the intended use of the images.
 Generally I can provide you with a quote either on the phone, or soon after.
-If the job is a little harder to estimate I will quote on an hourly rate basis.
 The basic consideration is always the same: how much time will I need to meet your needs.

 How much post-processing (or digital editing) do you do?

 Typically I will price to include standard post-processing.
 The computer is today what the dark-room once was, essential in ‘developing’ and presenting your photographs to the highest possible standard.
-Using industry standard Adobe Photoshop and Lightroom, image adjustment is a streamlined and efficient process.
-As a general rule of thumb post-processing will take approximately one to two hours for every hour on site.
+Using industry standard Adobe Photoshop and Lightroom, image adjustment is a relatively streamlined and efficient process, however, as a general rule of thumb post-processing will still take approximately one to two hours for every hour on site.

 Do I own the images?